htetoozin/node-express-api-starter/README.md

 API resource collection is used for listing or pagination.

-If you want create resource collection, run `npm run make:collection` command line.
+If you want to create resource collection, run `npm run make:collection` command line.
 After run this command, collection file is stored in the `app/resources/` directory.
 ```bash
 npm run make:collection userCollection
 ```